 - esteem value (the status that ownership or use confers)

-As mentioned above, target costing places great emphasis on controlling costs by good product design and production planning, but those up‑front activities also cause costs.
-There might be other costs incurred after a product is sold such as warranty costs and plant decommissioning.
-When seeking to make a profit on a product it is essential that the total revenue arising from the product exceeds total costs, whether these costs are incurred before, during or after the product is produced.
+When seeking to make a profit on a product, it is essential that the total revenue arising from the product exceeds total costs, whether these costs are incurred before, during or after the product is produced.
 This is the concept of lifecycle costing, and it is important to realise that target costs can be driven down by attacking any of the costs that relate to any part of a product’s life.
-The cost phases of a product can be identified as:

 There are four principal lessons to be learned from lifecycle costing: